 There is nothing to be gained by allowing dogs that don't know each other to rush up and greet.
 In fact, you have everything to lose if your dog meets the wrong dog and a greeting goes south.

 There's nothing like a well-behaved pit bull to convert and impress the most stubborn breed critics.
 And, of course those great manners will help if you and your dog ever do find trouble with a landlord, neighbors, or local animal control especially if you've earned a CGC (Canine Good Citizen Certificate).
 This certification demonstrates that you're a committed and responsible dog owner.

-Small dogs are gainly popularity, and unfortunately, that means irresponsible small dog owners are plentiful.
-Avoiding uncontrolled small dogs that rush and provoke your dog can seem impossible during this current trend.
+Uncontrolled small dogs that rush and provoke your dog is a common complaint.
 The best defense is teaching your dog a good 'Leave it!' command for times when you're both rushed, while you look for a way to keep the dogs apart.
 You may need to pick your dog up and out of the path of the small dog.
 Some large breed dog owners will carry pea gravel and toss it at offending dogs to scare them into a different direction.
 As part of your training, teach your pet to IGNORE small dogs that he doesn't know, no matter what the situation is.
 This is easier said than done, but a good goal nonetheless.

-Unfortunately, pit bulls are being injured by people who are both afraid of the breed and have access to firearms.
-If you sense that someone is not keen on the breed, keep your door closed and secure your dog in a dog crate before allowing them into your house.
+Unfortunately, blocky headed dogs of every genetic mix are being injured by people who are both afraid of dogs and have access to firearms.
+If you sense that someone is not comfortable with dogs, keep your door closed and secure your dog in a dog crate before allowing them into your house.

 IMPORTANT!
 Bring your dogs inside the house when you aren't around to supervise!
 By law, police officers that have to enter your yard while on duty have the authority to shoot and kill your dog if they feel he may be a threat to them or impede their progress.
 It happens often enough to be a very real problem.